Opuntia anahuacensis

 Opuntia anahuacensis is a cactus species in the genus Opuntia of the family Opuntioideae.
+It is commonly misidentified as O. lindheimeri and less commonly as O. bentonii.

+Description

-It grows along the Gulf Coast of Texas, and perhaps northern Mexico.
-The plants are short, perhaps 1- or 2-ft tall, but they are wide.
-Some thickets may be 20- to 40-ft across and composed of multiple plants.
+The plants are short, approximately 1-2 feet tall with shrubbery tendencies.
+Some thickets may be 20-40 feet across and composed of multiple plants.
 The fruit is purplish.
 The cladodes are uniquely shaped, obovate with a neck.
 The original description claimed the plants were yellowish green, but they may be green or rarely blue-green.

-As with any largish Opuntia in the USA, O. anahuacensis has been mistaken for other species.
-It is commonly misidentified as O. lindheimeri and less commonly as O. bentonii.
+Distribution and habitat

+It grows along the Gulf Coast of Texas, and possibly northern Mexico.